gjy3035/GCC-CL/README.md

 ## Acknowledgments

 Some code borrows from [gtav-mod-scene-director](https://github.com/elsewhat/gtav-mod-scene-director) and [GTAVisionExport](https://github.com/umautobots/GTAVisionExport).
-The former gave us so many examples for how to use these functions in Script Hook V. The latter teached us a way to extract crowd mask.
+The former gave us so many examples for how to use these functions in Script Hook V. The latter inspired us to extract crowd mask.

+## Citation
+If you use the code, please cite the following paper: